Rajnayak0/IP-OSINT/README.md

 If you'd like to contribute to this project, you can:

-* Suggest new tools or categories to include..
+* Suggest new tools or categories to include.
-* Improve the descriptions of existing tools..
+* Improve the descriptions of existing tools.
-* Report any broken links or issues..
+* Report any broken links or issues.
-* Contribute code enhancements (e.g., more advanced analysis features - with careful consideration of website terms of service)..
+* Contribute code enhancements (e.g., more advanced analysis features - with careful consideration of website terms of service).

-Please feel free to open issues or submit pull requests on the GitHub repository..
+Please feel free to open issues or submit pull requests on the GitHub repository.

 ## Author